 - Scope of data indexed – Ex Libris strives to always index comprehensive metadata (including subject headings and keywords), abstracts and full text, where these are available.

-In compliance with the recommended practices published by NISO’s ODI, please find our ODI conformance checklist below:
+To promote transparency, and in compliance with the recommended practices published by NISO’s ODI, please find our ODI conformance checklist below:

 |Y||Mechanisms are offered to enable libraries to establish preferences regarding which platforms to present to users as link targets, and in what order or priority.||3.3.2 (2)|